All UAD-2 cards are compatible with PCIe-equipped Mac and PC towers, and select PCIe and Thunderbolt expansion chassis.

 In the world of dance music, few have amassed as stellar a resume as Armin van Buuren.
-Here, he details how Apple Logic X and UAD plug-ins give him the firepower to entrance audiences night after night.
+Here, he details how UAD plug-ins help him to entrance audiences night after night.
 Read More

 Jacquire King (Of Monsters and Men, Norah Jones, Modest Mouse) shows how he used the Apollo interface and UAD plug-ins to track Robert Ellis' band on a live rendition of the track, "Good Intentions."… Read More